Teemursu/teemursu.github.io/projects.md

 This project was for the Introduction to Deep Learning course.
 The project report covers our experiments with DistilBERT, BERT base and RoBERTa.
 We used the AdamW optimizer with weight decay and epsilon.
 The data used for this project was from the Reuters corpus, with 126 different labels and almost 300,000 instances.
 The dataset was extremely imbalanced with some of the labels not even occurring in the training data.
 Because of this, we used the pos_weight parameter in the `BCEWithLogitsLoss` function.

 The project was held in a form of Kaggle competition, where the access to a test set was given only at the end of the course.
 The following evaluation metrics are based on the development set.
+My group ranked the second out of nine total groups.

 {: .center}
 ![Evaluation Scores](/assets/img/scores.png#center){:width="74%"}